Andhra Tharhi: Historical significance

-The region of Andharathadhi block has been famous for being the capital of different kings in different eras.
+The region of the Andharathadhi block has been famous for being the capital of different kings in different eras.
 The antiquities found in the region of the block have been preserved at a museum known as Vachaspati Sangrahālaya in the village.

 The village is the birthplace of the great Indian philosopher Vachaspati Mishra.
-Presently his birthplace has been designated as a historical place known as Vachaspati Mishra Dih.
-It a cultural and historical heritage of the entire Mithila region.
+Presently, his birthplace has been designated as a historical place known as Vachaspati Mishra Dih.
+It is a cultural and historical heritage of the entire Mithila region.
 Vachaspati Mishra was an eminent scholar and commentator of the Vedanta philosophy.
 His commentary on Vedanta is known as Bhamati which later became a subschool of thought in Vedanta.
 Every year in the campus of the dih, a memorial festival sponsored by the state government is organised.

 In the village, there is an ancient temple of Lord Shiva known as Vachaspati Nath Mahadev Mandir at Belwa Mahad.
-Similarly at Andhra village there is an ancient archaeological site known as Kamaladitya Sthan.
+Similarly, at Andhra village, there is an ancient archaeological site known as Kamaladitya Sthan.